Marine Heavy Helicopter Squadron 464 Max Launch Exercise

-A U.S. Marine with Marine Heavy Helicopter Squadron 464 (HMH-464), prepares to refuel a CH-53E Super Stallion during a “Max Launch”, Dublin Field Airport, N.C., Feb.
+U.S. Marines with Marine Heavy Helicopter Squadron 464 taxi CH-53E Super Stallions and prepare for another take off during a “Max Launch”, Marine Corps Air Station New River, N.C., Feb.
 3, 2017.
 The purpose for this flight is to celebrate a rarely achieved maintenance goal of having all aircraft operational at one time.
-(U.S. Marine Corps photo by Lance Cpl.
-Ashley D. Gomez)
+(U.S. Marine Corps photo by Cpl.
+Judith L. Harter)

 |Date Taken: